Gooey Cadbury Creme Egg Brownies that have creme eggs IN the batter and on top!

 - 3 large Cadbury Creme Eggs, cut in half

-- Preheat the oven to 160 C (320 F).
-Next, add the sugar and vanilla to the chocolate mixture and beat with an electric beater until combined.
+- Next, add the sugar and vanilla to the chocolate mixture and beat with an electric beater until combined.
 Add the eggs, one at a time and beat again.
 Then sift in the flour and beat until the brownie mixture is smooth.
 Add your chopped mini Creme Eggs.
 Pour the brownie mixture into your prepared tin and smooth the top.

 - Bake the brownie for about 25 minutes, then gently pop the large Creme eggs on top and press them slightly into the brownie.
 Pop the brownie back into the oven for an additional 20 minutes or until the brownie no longer wobbles in the middle.
 Leave to cool completely.